-To the shareholders of The Thomson Corporation
+To the shareholders of The Thomson Corporation:

-We have audited the consolidated balance sheet of The Thomson Corporation (the "Corporation") as at December 31, 2000 and 2001 and the consolidated statement of earnings and retained earnings and of cash flow for each of the years in the three year period ended December 31, 2001 as listed in the index on page F-1 of this prospectus.
-These consolidated financial statements are the responsibility of the Corporation's management.
+We have audited the consolidated balance sheet of The Thomson Corporation (the "Corporation") as at December 31, 2000 and 2001 and the consolidated statement of earnings and retained earnings and of cash flow for each of the years in the three year period ended December 31, 2001 which appear in Exhibit 2 of this Form 40-F. These consolidated financial statements are the responsibility of the Corporation's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.